 For those who are able to work, fibromyalgia can still reduce productivity and can lower the quality of life, making things that were once enjoyable difficult because of the pain and fatigue that occurs due to the syndrome.

 The pain can limit a person’s ability to be active and can cause people to withdraw from activities and social life.
 Fibromyalgia flare-ups are brought on by stress, and can also be brought on by depression and isolation.
 A cycle of pain and isolation can occur.

-There are many health problems known to be more common in people with fibromyalgia than in the general public.
-It’s not known if fibromyalgia causes these diseases, if they cause fibromyalgia, or if there is some other explanation.
-However, being aware that they can accompany the pain syndrome can help patients identify symptoms that could mark the onset of another disorder.
+Many health problems are more common in people with fibromyalgia.
+It’s not known if fibromyalgia causes these diseases, if they cause fibromyalgia, or if another explanation exists.
+However, being aware of these related diseases could help you identify symptoms and distinguish between fibromyalgia and another underlying disorder.

-The following are more common in people with fibromyalgia:
+The following related diseases are more common in people with fibromyalgia: